Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Indian Child Welfare Act (ICWA)

 The Indian Child Welfare Act (ICWA) is a federal law passed in 1978 to address issues of disproportionality, lack of appropriate placements, problems related to disconnection from tribal communities and cultures, and lack of sensitivity by State and County officials to tribal community customs.
 The goals of ICWA include protecting the best interests of children by ensuring that removal and placement of children reflects values of Indian culture.
-Various provisions of ICWA were codified into California state law in 2006.
+Various provisions of ICWA were codified into California state law in 2006 and California ICWA statutes are broader and apply more expansively to all cases and investigations, not just to removals and Indian child custody legal proceedings.

 The Interstate Compact on the Placement of Children (ICPC) does not apply to any placing, sending, or bringing of an Indian child into another state, pursuant to a transfer of jurisdiction to a tribal court.